belhaddadMohamed/git_github_tutorial/README.md

 # git_github_tutorial
-## in this tutorial we will learn git and git hub
+## in this tutorial we will learn git and github